Initial Publication: 01-01-01 Latest Revision: 01-18-18 rls

-Simple IVA Idea: Local IVA political coalition participants will reform our political system from the bottom-up with work done on our computer desktops.
+Simple IVA Idea: Local IVA political cooperative participants will reform our political system from the bottom-up with work done on our computer, tablet and smart phone desktops.
 Yours and mine.
+Millions of desktops.
 Large numbers of Local IVA web page managers and IVA certified ballot access Petition Circulators will take the public office monopoly away from bipartisan career incumbents.
 We will end the corrupt 150-year-old D & R two-party incumbent re-election monopoly.

 All nonpartisan ballot access petitions and information will be available anywhere Local IVA ballot access web pages are published on the Internet.
 IVA Certified ballot access petition circulators will obtain valid petition signatures to put more candidates, parties, and issues on the ballot in each state.
 Each State IVA will issue a certificate for each "IVA Certified Petition Circulator."
 Local IVA web page managers will receive a well earned "Local IVA Web Page Manager" certificate when their Local IVA web pages are published on the Internet and functional in their Local IVA community.

 Open ballot access and election of nonpartisan independent candidates to public office, achieved by Local IVA participants, will lead to government of, by and for the people.
 You and me.
 We are a silent super majority who can elect nonpartisan candidates we support to every public office.
 (Top of Page) (Your Voice)